Bookforum: History

 In 2009, the magazine's website was redesigned to include a nationwide literary-events calendar, internet exclusive book reviews, two blogs — Paper Trail and Omnivore — and a section called Syllabi, which features reading lists written by authors and critics.

-On December 12, 2022, Bookforum announced it would cease publication after Penske Media Corporation (PMC) announced it acquired Bookforums companion publication Artforum earlier that month.
+On December 12, 2022, Bookforum announced that it would cease publication following the purchase of its companion magazine Artforum by Penske Media Corporation (PMC) earlier that month.
+In June 2023, it announced it would return in August 2023 through a partnership with The Nation.